Tsukudani

 Tsukudani can be made with kombu or wakame seaweeds, and is often made to reuse ingredients from making dashi that would otherwise be discarded.
-It is usually eaten with steamed rice as a flavoring agent, since the flavor is very intense (approximately 1 tbsp for one bowl of rice).
+It is usually eaten with cooked rice as a flavoring agent, since the flavor is very intense (approximately 1 tbsp for one bowl of rice).
 Finished tsukudani is served chilled from the refrigerator, where it takes on a gelatinous texture.